Hello and welcome to the podcast of the Lotus Eaters episode 1227 for Monday the 11th of August 2025.

 Very expressive.

-We need mass re-migration to the tunes of millions is what we need.
+We need mass re-migration to the tunes of millions, is what we need.

-Start sending them back, basically.
+Just explicitly start sending them back, basically.

 This is quite a based one.

-we need to think about deporting you you as well One of the other things with things like this that Restore put out that I really like personally as a form of psychological warfare is where they'll say something along the lines of just all the foreigners who hate Britain have got to go.
+One of the other things with things like this that Restore put out that I really like personally as a form of psychological warfare is where they'll say something along the lines of just all the foreigners who hate Britain have got to go.

 Don't say how many that is.

-It's just like however many is necessary.
+It's just like, however many is necessary, however many fit that label.

 I want my country back and I want it to be safe.